 Goodbye junk food, hello meals full of vitamins and minerals essential to healthy hair growth.

-- Vitamin E is one of many healthy nutrients found in almonds and avocados, which taste amazing in Cayenne-Spiked Roasted Nuts and Creamy Avocado Pasta.
+- Vitamin E is one of many healthy nutrients found in almonds and avocados.

 - Iron is found in foods like red meat, beans and seafood.
 Surf & turf anyone?